ucsc/site-status/fire/index.md

 <b>{{ site.time | date: "%l:%M %P, %A, %b %d, %Y" }}</b>

-Cal Fire lifted its emergency evacuation order for the UC Santa Cruz residential campus at 6 p.m. on Wednesday.
+Cal Fire lifted its emergency evacuation order for the UC Santa Cruz residential campus at 6 p.m., Aug.
+26.

 **The following locations have been cleared to resume operations.
 Other buildings on campus remain closed.
 You should not attempt to access campus unless you are headed to a location that has been cleared to reopen.**